-Investing in habitat is key for salmon recovery.
-The region has emphasized removing barriers to fish migration, planting trees to shade and cool the water, and removing and setting back dikes to allow rivers to meander and connect with their floodplains.
-Because of the hot summers, the region also has focused on keeping water in the streams.
+The region is removing barriers to fish migration, keeping water in streams, planting trees to shade and cool the water, and removing and setting back dikes to allow rivers to meander and connect with their floodplains.
 Recent accomplishments include the following: